szymo4a/PadoruRoyale/README.md

-Game made in THREE.js by me.
+Game made in THREE.js by me

 ~~~
 All models and textures belong to their owners!